Table of Contents

 Seek Medical Treatment

 Whether you got injured in an Uber accident or slipped and fell at Walmart, you must seek medical attention as soon as possible.
-Aside from receiving prompt medical care for your possible injuries, it is also the most important step in building a solid personal injury claim.
+Aside from receiving prompt medical care for your possible injuries, it is also the most important step in building a substantiated personal injury claim.

 Remember, you may have injuries that need to be treated right away but aren’t immediately apparent.
 After an accident, you might not be feeling any pain or discomfort.
 The shock and adrenaline rush can mask symptoms of underlying damage.
 Soft tissue injury and whiplash are two examples of injuries that may only show symptoms days or weeks after an accident.
 Seeing a doctor as soon as possible serves two advantages in your case:

-• It helps diagnose injuries that do not show any symptoms.
+- It helps diagnose injuries that do not show any symptoms.
 Identifying these injuries right away helps prevent them from becoming more serious and ensures prompt treatment.

-• It helps establish that your injury was the direct result of the accident.
+- It helps establish that your injury was the direct result of the accident.
 This causal link must be documented and presented to insurance companies.
 Postponing medical care weakens the link.
 If you decide to visit a doctor weeks or months after the accident, the insurer can argue that your injuries are not related to the accident.

 Preserve Medical Records

 You can prove the need for chiropractic adjustments through the medical records given to you by the healthcare provider.
 The jury and insurance company will use these documents to assess the validity of your claim.
-Dates and appointments with the chiropractor, symptom charts, medical invoices, and any other paperwork outlining your symptoms or the severity of your injury should all be well documented.
+Dates and appointments with the chiropractor, symptom charts, medical invoices, and any other paperwork outlining your symptoms or the severity of your injury should all be well-documented.

 Additionally, ask your chiropractor to write a letter explaining how long you are expected to recover.
 This is helpful, especially if the insurance company claims you had more chiropractic appointments than necessary.
 You can also request a chiropractic treatment referral from your doctor if you still don’t have one.
 Their referral can further support your personal injury claim.